programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 + Maximum size: 4 MB

 Images with higher contrast and clear handwriting work better than images that are difficult to read or contain fragments of letters.
 Try a sample of images before starting a large transcription project.

+Use of Azure Cognitive Services sends the image to Microsoft for processing.
+When working with images or text, respect any restrictions on use or transmission.

 #### 6.ii Transcribe handwriting in an image found online.